Ph-k/Vac-Check/README.md

 # Source code files overview
 #### (For both implementations *Named-Pipes-Src & Socket-Src*)

+**`Communicator.c/h`**: Provides all the functionality an inter-process communication channel should provide *(creating & destroying a pipe or socket, sending & receiving data through the pipe or socket)*.
+- For the named pipes implementation two opposite pipes are used per monitor process for the communication with the parent.
+- For the socket implementation, one socket per monitor process is used for the communication with the parent process.

 **‘Source/*impl src*/VacCheckSource’ directory:**

-- ‘travelMonitor.c’: This file contains the main() function and provides the tui of the program.
+- `travelMonitor.c`: This file contains the main() function and provides the tui of the program.
 The utility of the tui is achieved by calling the according functions from the `travelController.c` module.

 - ` travelController.c/h`: Every command of the project is basically implemented in a C function which does all the necessary inter process communication, data structure manipulation, searching etc. All these functions can be found here, providing a level of abstraction between the program’s utilities called from the main and the actual data structure manipulation.